MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/log-collector-advanced-management.md

 ## Enable the log collector behind a proxy

-After you configured the log collector, if you are running behind a proxy, the log collector might have trouble sending data to Cloud App Security.
-This may happen because the log collector doesn't trust the proxy's root certificate authority and is not able to connect to Microsoft Cloud App Security to retrieve its configuration or upload the received logs.
+After you configured the log collector, if you are running behind a proxy, the log collector might have trouble sending data to Defender for Cloud Apps.
+This may happen because the log collector doesn't trust the proxy's root certificate authority and is not able to connect to Microsoft Defender for Cloud Apps to retrieve its configuration or upload the received logs.

 Use these steps to enable your log collector behind a proxy.